-Below you’ll find a list of the best substitutes for chili powder for when you suddenly run out of this flavorful spice or if want to mix it up in the kitchen.
+Below you’ll find a list where you can choose the best chili powder substitute that will fit your needs.
+This will help when you suddenly run out of this flavorful spice.

 Chili powder is a mixed spice that can liven up any dish.
 It’s fantastic in chili, stew, and spice rubs.
-Check our list below that includes homemade chili seasoning mix as well.
+Check our list below, which includes homemade chili seasoning mix as well.

-Chili powder combines multiple different spices to create a bright color in dishes and provide heat.
-It provides an earthy and somewhat peppery taste to dishes.
+Chili powders combine different spices to create a bright color in dishes and provide heat.
+They give an earthy and somewhat peppery taste to dishes.

-You will notice that chili spice blends sold at the stores differ in color from bright red to more brown.
+You will notice that chili spice blends sold at the stores differ in color from bright red to brown.
 Dark chili powder offers a slightly smokey flavor.
-Multiple chilis can be used to create chili powder, though the most commonly used ones are dried ancho chili peppers and New Mexico chilies, chipotle chili peppers.

-The ingredients that you’ll need are powdered paprika, oregano spice, cumin, powdered onion, powdered garlic, and cayenne pepper powder.
-Mix all spices in the bowl and store in the glass airtight container in a dark place.
+You’ll need powdered paprika, oregano spice, cumin, powdered onion, granulated garlic, and cayenne pepper powder.
+Mix all spices in the bowl and store them in the airtight glass container in a dark place.

-If you are feeling adventurous and craving the extra flavor boost, try this homemade chili powder made from scratch using different varieties of dried chili peppers.
+Try this homemade chili powder recipe if you are feeling adventurous and craving the extra flavor boost.
+It is made from scratch using different varieties of dried chili peppers.

-If you want the red pepper to be incorporated more easily into the dish (for soups and sauces), you can grind the flakes up until they turn into powder.
-This can be done by using a mortar and pestle or a spice grinder.
-Red pepper flakes are a great choice for when you want your dish to be spicy.
+Crushed red pepper flakes are a great choice for your dish to be spicy.
 It does lack the other flavoring, so it will not provide the earthiness or peppery taste to your recipes.

-Red pepper flakes can be used both for cooked meals (soups and sauces) and as a garnish, though be prepared to bite into certain spicier spots than others when using it this way.
+Red pepper flakes can be used for cooked meals (soups and sauces) and as a garnish.
+Be prepared to bite into certain spicier spots than others when using it this way.

-You can use cayenne powder as a sub for chili powder in any recipe that you want extra heat and a similar red color.
 Cayenne powder works well in chili and spicy red sauces.
-Cayenne powder is often used in Mexican dishes.
-If you’re looking for a swap for a tex-mex recipe or a Mexican recipe, the cayenne powder should work well.
+It is often used in Mexican dishes.
+If you’re looking for a swap for a Tex-Mex or a Mexican recipe, the cayenne powder should work well.

-While it does add spiciness to dishes, it lacks the other flavors that cumin, oregano, garlic, paprika, and onion powder provide.
-This is due to what cayenne powder is made of – hot red peppers ground into a powder.
+It does add spiciness to dishes.
+However, it lacks the other flavors that cumin, oregano, garlic, paprika, and onion powder provide.
+This is because the cayenne powder is only made of hot red peppers ground into a powder.